Magic Kingdom for Toddlers

 - Main Street Vehicles – streetcars and other vehicles, like an omnibus, that only travel up and down Main Street.

 - Fantasyland Play Area – A play zone, ostensibly for little kids, have almost nothing to do.
 Might be worth a visit if you want to let your kids get wet in the ground-level jumping fountains.

 Be sure that you prioritize your choices.
 Many families ride only 10-12 attractions per day, so plan to spend a second day or to knowingly skip many.

 There are other entertainment options, most visibly a daytime parade and a show at the forecourt of Cinderella Castle.
-Both are perhaps best classified as “harmless.”
-If your toddlers really love Disney characters, they may well enjoy these musical romps.
+If your toddlers really love Disney characters, they may well enjoy these musical romps, however, there is fire and small pyrotechnics.
 Shows also have a way of breaking up the day, so that the day doesn’t resemble a death march from one ride to the next, hour after long hour.
 But do not expect much from these offerings, and do not use a lot of valuable time waiting for a good seat (unless that is, you’re looking for a way to take a break and stop walking for a while!)

-Many visitors seek to combine dining with meeting characters and taking adorable vacation photographs.
+Many visitors seek to combine dining with meeting characters and take adorable vacation photographs.
 Particularly renowned among the Character Dining is Cinderella’s Royal Table, a restaurant deep inside Cinderella Castle.
 Reservations are a must, and won’t be available unless you make them on the very day they open up, on a rolling 180-day schedule (simply call 407-WDW-DINE).
 The other Character Dining location is called the Crystal Palace, and while it also takes reservations, those don’t sell out quite so quickly.

 In addition to the Character Dining mentioned above, you can find costumed characters that simply walk around (check with a Cast Member to locate the schedule for any particular character).
 Additionally, there are some structured character meeting areas: